python/cpython/Doc/c-api/unicode.rst

 .. cfunction:: Py_UNICODE* PyUnicode_AsUnicode(PyObject *unicode)

-   Return a read-only pointer to the Unicode object's internal :ctype:`Py_UNICODE` buffer, *NULL* if *unicode* is not a Unicode object.
+   Return a read-only pointer to the Unicode object's internal :c:type:`Py_UNICODE` buffer, *NULL* if *unicode* is not a Unicode object.
+   Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null characters, which would cause the string to be truncated when used in most C functions.

 .. cfunction:: Py_ssize_t PyUnicode_GetSize(PyObject *unicode)